What is the MCAT?

 Is the MCAT difficult?

-The seven-hour plus length, comprehensive scope, and intensity of the MCAT make it a difficult exam, even for the most gifted students.
-The MCAT covers a broad range of topics across many hard science disciplines, including biology, physics, and organic and inorganic chemistry, as well as social sciences and humanities.
+The seven-hour plus length, comprehensive scope, and intensity of the MCAT exam make it a difficult exam, even for the most gifted students.
+The exam covers a broad range of MCAT topics across many hard science disciplines, including biology, physics, and organic and inorganic chemistry, as well as social sciences and humanities.
 The MCAT is designed to reward you for not just knowing concepts but also understanding how to apply them.

 When should I take the MCAT?

 Ideally, one year before you apply to medical school.
-For example, if you want to apply during your senior year of college, consider taking the MCAT as you head into your junior year.
+For example, if you want to apply during your senior year of college, consider taking the MCAT exam as you head into your junior year.
 That said, it is wise to take the MCAT only when you feel ready so you give yourself the best chance of achieving your target score.

 When should I start studying for the MCAT?